Principal Investigator

 Background: Medicine, Public Health and Epidemiology

-PhD project: Runyu Zou works on perinatal determinants of child brain development using epidemiological methods and neuroimaging techniques.
-His research particularly focuses on mental health, nutrients, and substance use.
+PhD project: Runyu Zou worked on perinatal determinants of child brain development using epidemiological methods and neuroimaging techniques.
+His research particularly focused on mental health, nutrients, and substance use.

 Co-supervised PhD students and post-doctoral researchers